Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 The Humans Ferd knew could do *plenty* with not much, and they were the kinds of things Ferd appreciated: climb trees, knap knives, hunt food, travel the land, move *all day.* He found himself jealous of that at first, though the Humans had shown him that he could be strong at that too.
 But it took *so much* painful and tiring work to train up!

-Wild seemed to *love* that slow-run they called *‘jogging.’* Ferd...didn’t, but he worked very hard so he could keep up with his little Human friends.
+Wild seemed to *love* that slow-run they called *‘jogging.’* Ferd... didn’t, but he worked very hard so he could keep up with his little Human friends.
 He wasn’t far behind now.
 Soon!
 He’d never thought of slow-running as *strong,* but he’d never thought he’d be able to keep galloping along for an entire day either, or that it would be so gods-blessed useful.

 The Humans had *much* they could teach the People.
 Ferd was a *good* learner.

-After their *glorious* raid, and after decon, and the celebration, and after Wild had *strongly* said no to any other kind of play...too bad.
+After their *glorious* raid, and after decon, and the celebration, and after Wild had *strongly* said no to any other kind of play... too bad.
 Maybe next time!
 Ferd enjoyed himself wrassling everyone until they were crushed into submission, but before long, tiredness fell upon him and his men *fiercely.* The Humans grew sleepy too, but they seemed to recover so *fast…*

 But!
 They’d had a couple days to rest.
 They’d had a chance to eat *good* food, and Ferd’s belly was hard with a hearty meal gurgling happily inside him.
 Pretty soon he’d have wanted to do something strong to put that food to good use, and he *knew* that would start to annoy Wild…